Count the e-products in your home and consider how much your household could save by not buying a new device.

 Consider borrowing, hiring, or sharing electronic products by:

-- visiting the Brisbane Tool Library to borrow power tools and other equipment instead of buying new
+- search online for tool libraries near you to borrow power tools and other equipment instead of buying new

 - renting or hiring e-products such as televisions, computers and washing machines instead of buying new